Introduction of 10 Days Kailash Mansarovar Yatra 2026 from Kathmandu I Book Now

 HotelDay 04 Drive to Manasarover Lake

-From Saga on the road to holy Mt.
-Kailash, a morning drive leads past Saga town then over a pass.
-The road heads downhill to enter a vast south-west of the Tibetan Great Plateau.
+The road heads downhill to enter the vast southwest of the Tibetan Great Plateau.
 The drive skirts around the flat plain past a few Yak herder settlements with large tents.
-The drive continues towards further west-facing views of distant white peaks that outline the Nepal and Tibet borders.

-Manasarover Lake floats beneath the shadow of holy Kailash, the lake believed been created with the mind of a Hindu God.
-Hence the name ‘Manas’ comes from ancient Sanskrit words.
+Hence, the name ‘Manas’ comes from ancient Sanskrit words.
 Manasarover Lake is large and takes about 3-4 days to do the circuit of the lake, where driving takes about four hours.
-For pilgrims with time offer prayer and worship by the lake shore.

 Activity